Tulsa vs. Houston NCAA Football Odds, Plays and Insights | October 1, 2021

-The Tulsa Golden Hurricane (1-3, 0-0 AAC) and the 20th-ranked passing attack will take on the Houston Cougars (3-1, 0-0 AAC) and the third-ranked passing defense on Friday, October 1, 2021.
-The Golden Hurricane are favored by 3 points in the game.
-The point total for the contest is set at 56.5.
+The Tulsa Golden Hurricane (1-3, 0-0 AAC) will test their 20th-ranked pass offense against the Houston Cougars (3-1, 0-0 AAC), who have the No. 3 passing defense, on Friday, October 1, 2021.
+The Golden Hurricane are favored by 3.5 points in the contest.
+The game's point total is 57.

 For more great betting and fantasy insight, join the SI Winners Club Newsletter.